 Seasonal content is a crucial aspect for businesses around the globe as many industries rely on the changing seasons, changing weather, holidays and other variations throughout the year to sell their products and services.
-The benefits of creating seasonal content include connecting with your user base and the various needs they have throughout the year, in-addition to sending valuable refresh signals to search engines indicating you’re actively adding new content to your website.
+The benefits of creating seasonal content include connecting with your user base and the various needs they have throughout the year, in addition to sending valuable refresh signals to search engines indicating you’re actively adding new content to your website.

-Creating both evergreen and seasonal content are highly important to connecting with your audience as they make their way through the consumer decision journey.
+Creating both evergreen and seasonal content is highly important to connecting with your audience as they make their way through the consumer decision journey.
 Most businesses experience variations based on the time of year.
 As a marketer, being able to determine how and when to create seasonal content based around your business is critical to capturing these time-sensitive needs from both new and existing customers.

 In this post, we’ll outline the best approach to creating your content to give it a higher chance of connecting with your target audience when the time comes.